Interchange (Australian rules football): Other leagues

 In AFL Women's, in which each side has 16 players on the field instead of the 18 of the men's game, five interchange players are allowed, with a limit 60 rotations per game as of 2023.
 Prior to 2023, there was no limit on the number of rotations a team could make per game.
-The AFL, which operates the women's league, decided not to impose a limit on the number of rotations, as that league is contested during the men's AFL offseason in the southern summer.
+The AFL, which operates the women's league, initially decided not to impose a limit on the number of rotations, as that league was then contested during the men's AFL offseason in the southern summer.
+The change to an interchange limit took place after AFLW transitioned to a winter season.

 Representative teams (such as State of Origin teams), practice and exhibition matches often feature an extended interchange bench of up to six or eight players.

 Substitutes

 At different times during the history of the sport, there have been substitute players (also known as reserves) serving a function distinct from interchange players.
 A player who begins the game as a substitute may take no part in the game until he is substituted for another player, and the player substituted out permanently leaves the field.

 The substitute rule was resisted for many years, with the prevailing view in the 1910s and 1920s being that a team should be permitted only to substitute a player in the event of an injury, but that there was no practical way to rule against a team making a tactical substitution.
 A single substitute, known as the nineteenth man, was finally introduced by the Australian National Football Council for the 1930 season, with no restrictions on whether the substitution be used for injury or tactical reasons.
 A second substitute, the twentieth man, was introduced in 1946, before the substitutes were replaced by interchange in the 1970s.
 In the AFL since 2011, a hybrid interchange–substitution arrangement has often existed.
 Between 2011 and 2015, there were three interchange players and one substitute; under those rules, the substitute was required to wear a green vest until activated, and the player substituted out of the game donned a red vest.
 There were no substitutes between 2016 and 2020.
 A true medical substitute was introduced in 2021, which for the first time placed a formal restriction on using the substitute for medical reasons only; except with permission from the AFL Medical Officer, a player substituted off for the medical substitute was ineligible to play again until at least twelve days later; this rule remained in place only through 2021 and 2022, before the position reverted to a general substitute available to be used for tactical or medical reasons from 2023 until 2025; it was removed, with an extra standard interchange position added, from 2026.